bhumi1102/rails/guides/source/autoloading_and_reloading_constants.md

 app/models/shapes/triangle.rb
 ```

 In this example, we still want `app/models/shapes/circle.rb` to define `Circle`, not `Shapes::Circle`.
-This may be your personal preference to keep things simple, and also avoids refactors in existing code bases.
+This may be your personal preference to keep things simple, and also avoids having to refactor an existing codebase.
 The [collapsing](https://github.com/fxn/zeitwerk#collapsing-directories) feature of Zeitwerk allows us to do that:

 ```ruby
 # config/initializers/preload_stis.rb